Immigration roundup that targeted 2,100 nets 35 arrests

 WASHINGTON (AP) — An immigration enforcement operation that President Donald Trump said was part of an effort to deport “millions” of people from the United States resulted in 35 arrests, officials said Tuesday.

-While the effort was demonized by Democrats as a full-force drive to deport families and trumpeted by Republicans as a necessary show of force to prove there are consequences for people coming here illegally, career ICE officers described it as a routine operation, one expected to net an average of about 10 to 20% of targets.
+The effort was demonized by Democrats as a full-force drive to deport families and trumpeted by Republicans as a necessary show of force to prove there are consequences for people coming here illegally.
+But career ICE officers described it as a routine operation, one expected to net an average of about 10% to 20% of targets.

 A separate nationwide enforcement operation targeting immigrants here illegally who had criminal convictions or charges netted 899 arrests.
 And officers handed out 3,282 notices of inspection to businesses that may be employing people here illegally.